ali-kamalizade/text-select/README.md

 ## Features
 - Works in browsers and NPM-based projects (e.g. React applications)
 - Select whole text of an element or just select part of it
+- Simple getter functions to get selected text
 - TypeScript support (e.g. handy for Angular projects)
-- Can be used in end-to-end tests
+- Can be used in end-to-end tests to select text
-- Tiny size (~1 KB)
+- Tiny size (~1 KB) without any dependencies: just vanilla JavaScript

 ## Installation
 - If you are using NPM: ```npm install @alidev/text-select```